 A Cookie is a small bit of text that is sent to and saved on your computer or device when you visit a website.
 A Cookie is associated with a single web browser profile; each web browser and browser profile that you use on your device will have separate Cookies.
 Cookies allow a website to recognise a browser and are commonly used to store user preferences or identifiers, which enables us to collect and use information about browsers over time and across different internet content.
 Cookies enable us to understand more about users and the content they are visiting over time, which in turn can be used to improve our Clients' advertising activities and the quality of advertising you experience.
 The identifiers we store in Cookies are Pseudonymous Information; in other words, they cannot be linked to you as an individual without technical efforts to add additional information, which Quantcast does not have.
-We do not attempt to link a Pseudonymous Identifier to you as an individual, and we prohibit other parties with whom we share Pseudonymous Identifiers or Pseudonymous Information from doing the same.
+We do not attempt to link a Pseudonymous Information from doing the same.
 Browsers have controls that enable users to clear or block Cookies.
 See your browser help for details.